abjmorrison/codePortfolio/TelegramDataProcessing/README.md

 # Project: Telegram Data Processing
 This project collects, processes, and consolidates daily messages from a Telegram channel.
-It is implemented using AWS Lambda EventBridge.
+It is implemented using AWS Lambda and orchestrated through EventBridge.

 The pipeline consists of:
   1. [telegram-daily-apicall.py](https://github.com/abjmorrison/codePortfolio/blob/main/TelegramDataProcessing/telegram-daily-apicall.py)